 It can affect mobility and cause chronic pain.
 Commonly affected joints include the ankle, subtalar joint, big toe, and midfoot.

-Types of Arthritis That Affect the Feet
+Common Types of Foot Arthritis

 - Psoriatic Arthritis: Associated with psoriasis, causing foot deformities.